Last Updated on November 17, 2022 by Lori Geurin

 The simplest of all intermittent fasting schedules is the circadian rhythm fast.
 This intermittent fasting method involves fasting for 12 hours.
-For example, you could stop eating at dinner time at 6 pm and then not eat again until breakfast the next morning at 6 am.
+For example, you could stop eating at dinner at 6 pm and then not eat again until breakfast the following day at 6 am.
 This is a great one for beginners.

 Another popular intermittent fasting schedule is 18/6, which means you fast for 18 hours and eat within a 6-hour window.
-This is a great method for beginners because it doesn’t require such a long fasting period.
+This is an excellent method for beginners because it doesn’t require such a long fasting period.

-And, there’s the 20/4 intermittent fasting schedule, which involves fasting for 20 hours and eating for four hours.
-This is a more advanced intermittent fasting method and may not be suitable for beginners.
+And there’s the 20/4 intermittent fasting schedule, which involves fasting for 20 hours and eating for four hours.
+This more advanced intermittent fasting method may not be suitable for beginners.

 The 24-Hour Fast